MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/connect-teams-essentials-to-email.md

 9. In the navigation panel on the left, select **Setup** > **Domains**

-10. You will find a list of your current domains.
-Using the checkbox, select your existing non-Microsoft domain (ex: JohannaL@contosolandscapting2.m365master.com)
+10. Using the checkbox, select your existing non-Microsoft domain (ex: JohannaL@contosolandscapting2.m365master.com) from the current lists of domains.

 11. Select the button with **three vertical dots** to open a menu.